 I am twelve years of age.
 I am sitting in a tea garden in Godshill Village on the Isle of Wight and I am going quietly bonkers.
-I am going quietly bonkers because I don't want anyone to know that I am going bonkers and also because I've kind of got used to repressing weird and embarrassing thoughts.
+I am going quietly bonkers because I don't want anyone to know that I am going bonkers and also because I've kind of got used to repressing weird and shameful thoughts.

 It is a sunny day in June and in front of me is a bowl of juicy strawberries with a large dollop of clotted cream on them.
 I am not eating them just yet because I am bathing in their reality.